Today, we will be looking at the candidate experience survey best practices.

 1. Negative experiences reaches many ears

 We’ve mentioned the impact of bad word-of-mouth spreading like wildfire is harmful to both company brands and dispels any future potential candidates.

 We’ve all seen poor customer experiences caught on video go viral.
-One of the biggest company image disasters happened in 2017 when an innocent passenger was brutally forced off a United Express flight when it was demanded he leave to make room for airline employees.
+One of the biggest company image disasters happened in 2017 when an innocent passenger was brutally forced off a United Express flight when demanded he leave to make room for airline employees.
 In the incident, he was injured and knocked unconscious. – The whole thing was caught on camera.

-This resulted in making the news, the president speaking out about it and a huge drop in United Airlines stock.
+This resulted in making the news, the president speaking out about it, and a huge drop in United Airlines stock.